Table of Contents

 - cell=value

-- Range in (astronomical) radial velocity (-vz) to be used only
+in (astronomical) radial velocity (-vz) to be used only while binning the

-while binning the data.
-One can also give a mean and dispersion in velocity
+data.
+One can also give a mean and dispersion in velocity space to weigh

-space to weigh the data with.
-In this case the range in velocity space is
+the data with.
+In this case the range in velocity space is somewhat arbitrarely

-somewhat arbitrarely taken from vmean-3*vsig:vmean+3*vsig.
-This last procedure
+taken from vmean-3*vsig:vmean+3*vsig.
+This last procedure is somewhat more

-is somewhat more realistic for astronomical applications, unless the package
+realistic for astronomical applications, unless the package where the data

-where the data will be transported to has decent smoothing utilities in
+will be transported to has decent smoothing utilities in velocity space

-velocity space also.
-The default of this keyword is to take all data along
+also.
+The default of this keyword is to take all data along the vz axis.

-the vz axis.
-It does not make sense to select data along the z-axis when
+It does not make sense to select data along the z-axis when the moment (see

 - moment=number

-choosen are: 0 (total intensity), 1 (velocity weighted intensity) and
+0 (total intensity), 1 (velocity weighted intensity) and 2 (velocity square

-be smoothed before they can be combined to the proper velocity and dispersion
+they can be combined to the proper velocity and dispersion maps.

 % snapccd in=nbody.dat out=map0 moment=0